Placeholder30/fetch/README.md

 # Fetch

-This will look like the curl API eventually.
-Will attempt to make it a drop-in replacement.
+This will attempt to implement the basic apis of curl